YarboJanks/buffered.io/source/_posts/2012-07-10-webmachine-erlydtl-and-riak-part-5.markdown

 The static file serving resource is not something that I wrote (though I've tweaked it a bit).
 I blatantly purloined it from somewhere on the web (quite a while ago I might add) and I can no longer find a reference to it.
 If anyone out there recognises it, please let me know and I shall give proper kudos/credit to the original author.

 This resource works, but I say again it's not something that should be used in production.
-Here it is in its entirity.
+Here it is in its entirety.

 {% codeblock apps/csd_web/src/csd_web_static_resource.erl lang:erlang %}
 -module(csd_web_static_resource).